We may receive compensation when you click on links to products from our partners.

 Research the companies where you would like to work.
 What type of research?
 If they are a publicly held company, look up their financials (make sure they are a viable company).
 You can also look up how employees rate the company (you don’t want to work for a company that no one likes).
 What about other company rankings (best company to work for, etc.)?
 Take a look at glassdoor.com (see the chart below).

 It won’t help if you get the interview but can’t get through the interview.
-Maybe it’s time to take review your interview skills and interview questions.
-Maybe you need personalized interview coaching to help you ace the interview.
+Maybe it’s time to take review your interview skills and

 - A Guide to Successful Interviewing